Health: objective, subjective or other?

-(Originally delivered at University of Washington Philosophy of Science Colloquium on 1/13/17)
+Originally delivered at University of Washington Philosophy of Science Colloquium on January 13, 2017.

 In this presentation, I examine the duty to respect patient autonomy through the requirement for informed consent.
 I argue that this is inadequate for outpatients with chronic disease.
 In these patients, we must also promote patient autonomy, understood broadly as the capacity to do and be things of value, for this is the core of the health that is the goal of care.

-(Originally delivered at University of Washington Bioethics Grand Rounds 4/7/15 and at Harborview Medical Center Ethics Forum on 2/8/17)
+Originally delivered at University of Washington Bioethics Grand Rounds April 7, 2015, and at Harborview Medical Center Ethics Forum on February 8, 2017.

-(Originally delivered at the Group Health Research Institute Seminar 2/14/17)
+Originally delivered at the Group Health Research Institute Seminar February 14, 2017.

 In this presentation, I argue that patient agency is an essential goal for mental health care integrated into the primary care management of chronic disease.
 This model of integrated care was developed by my colleagues Wayne Katon and Jurgen Unutzer.
 It is now widely disseminated throughout primary care systems nationwide.
 But it can be implemented in many different ways, with different goals.
-This presentation uses the example of a patient with diabetes to argue that integrated mental health care should focus on enhancement of patient agency.
-(Originally delivered at Harborview Medical Center Psychiatry Friday Noon Conference 7-14-17)
+This presentation uses the example of a patient with diabetes to argue that integrated mental health care should focus on the enhancement of patient agency.

 In this presentation, I ask: what duties do we have to patients with chronic pain?
-I examine the case of Daniel, a 48 year old man with chronic back, neck and head pain after a motor vehicle accident 8 years previously.
-I argue that our foremost duty to patients with chronic pain is not to reduce their pain intensity, but to improve their health.
+I examine the case of Daniel, a 48-year-old man with chronic back, neck and head pain after a motor vehicle accident 8 years previously.
+I argue that our foremost duty to patients with chronic pain is not to reduce their pain intensity but to improve their health.
 Titrating opioid doses to a pain level may reduce pain and at the same time make it harder for a patient to live his or her life.
-(Originally delivered at Virginia Mason Medical Center CME Chronic Pain at the Crossroads 11-10-17)

-in the presentation, I argue that human physical survival depends on social survival, so our brains have evolved to make both physical and social injury painful.
+In the presentation, I argue that human physical survival depends on social survival, so our brains have evolved to make both physical and social injury painful.
 Our endogenous opioid system modulates both forms of pain to promote both forms of survival.
-(Originally delivered at American Academy of Psychodynamic Psychiatry and Psychoanalysis AAPDPP in New York City)